Online gender-based violence: Internationally

 There are organizations across the world seeking to address the problem of online gender-based violence.
 These include United Nations organizations such as the UNESCO and the Office of the United Nations High Commissioner for Human Rights.

 The Swedish International Development Cooperation Agency (SIDA) is an agency of the Swedish government working to bring awareness to online gender-based violence in the hopes of increasing regulations.
 They have also published a report which found that over the last few years, online gender-based violence has garnered acknowledgment within the international community.
 The SIDA report serves as a source of information to further regulation process.
 It also noted the role of organizations such as the Women's Rights Programme of the Association of Progressive Communication in pushing for an increase in substantive policies regarding online gender-based violence.
 This report also points out the discrepancies between international regulations and state implementation.

-The Association for Progressive Communications (APC) has been working since 2005 to end violence against women in the online space by strengthening women's rights organizations and activists working to end online gender-based violence.
+Transnational feminist organizations have also emphasized that online gender-based violence transcends national borders, requiring coordinated global responses and data-sharing initiatives.The Association for Progressive Communications (APC) has been working since 2005 to end violence against women in the online space by strengthening women's rights organizations and activists working to end online gender-based violence.
 One of their projects in particular, "End violence: Women's rights and safety online" focuses on strengthening women's safety and security "by preventing the growing violence against women through ICTs." is being carried out in seven countries worldwide.
 Countries are: Bosnia Herzegovina, Colombia, Democratic Republic of Congo, Kenya, Mexico, Pakistan, and the Philippines.
 Some other APC projects include websites such as Take Back The Tech! and "GenderIT.org" which focus on providing tools for coping with receiving online gender-based violence and defend against online internet users who are spreading online gender-based violence.